Friedrich Burgmüller

-Johann Friedrich Franz Burgmüller, generally known as Friedrich Burgmüller (4 December 1806 – 13 February 1874) was a German pianist and composer during the Romantic period.
+Johann Friedrich Franz Burgmüller, generally known as Friedrich Burgmuller (4 December 1806 – 13 February 1874) was a German pianist and composer during the Romantic period.
 He is perhaps best known for his three collections of children's etudes (or "teaching pieces") for the piano, particularly his Op.
 100 "25 Études faciles et progressives" (25 Easy and Progressive Studies) for early intermediate students.
 The other two collections, for more advanced students, were Op.
 105 and 109.

 Life

 Friedrich Burgmüller was born in Ratisbon (at that time part of the Principality of Regensburg, Confederation of the Rhine).
 His father Friedrich August Burgmüller and his younger brother Norbert Burgmüller were also composers.
 His mother was pianist and singer Therese von Zandt.

 He moved to Kassel in 1829 to study with Ludwig Spohr and Moritz Hauptmann.
 There he appeared as a pianist for his first concert, January 14, 1830.